 We all have a need to balance our time between being together and being alone.
 Technology influences our ability to keep this balance.
 What happens if we make our own social technologies such as robots and let this help around times of feeling more disconnected?
 What do we learn about our social needs and our use of technology?
 How can technology help people in creating and discovering their social pattern and needs that works best for them individually and highlight the importance of balancing social life and solitude?

-With an auto-ethnographic research approach, we wanted to see how technology can help us in creating and discovering our social patterns and needs.
-We all started with a ‘basic kit’ of technology, a set of requirements and with a basic setup to communicate over distance with a WiFi Arduino and MQTT broker.
+Because the development of this project took place during Covid-19, we decided to use this situation to our advantage.
+With an auto-ethnographic research approach, we wanted to see how social robotic technology can help us in creating and discovering our social patterns and needs.
+We all started with a ‘basic kit’ of technology, a set of (personal) requirements to what's important to support our social need and with a basic setup to communicate over distance with a WiFi Arduino and MQTT broker to create an IoT network of our robots.
+With a button and led lights we signaled to eachother if we were there or not.
 We created a journal format to log our processes of making, living and reflecting over a period of three weeks.
 Every day we discussed and compared our experiences, tinkering away and making adjustments to the hardware and software when necessary.

-Combined with this we made a community platform to share our stories, insights and instructions for others to be inspired by.
-And a forum to support these makers and encourage a community of social robot makers/hackers to grow.
+The community platform shares our stories, insights and instructions for others to be inspired by.
+And a forum to support these makers and encourage a community of social robot makers to grow.

 And also the instructions how to get started yourself with ordering the kit, downloading the code and start making the robot.
 And thereby learn about your own social needs and the influence of technology.